-With the goal of continuing to serve and educate on a regional level, New Hanover decided to pursue an extensive campus redevelopment plan.
-The foundation of this plan was the addition of a Women & Children’s Hospital and a new Surgery Facility.
+New Hanover Regional Medical Center pursued an extensive campus redevelopment plan to continue to serve and educate on a regional level.
+The foundation of this plan was the addition of a Women’s & Children’s Hospital and a new Surgery Facility.

 New Hanover Regional Medical Center